 Travi$ Scott – Birds in the Trap Sing McKnight

 Not nearly beautiful, dark, twisted or fantastical enough – I mean, just look at the fucking cover – but at least he tried; no one else has (basically).
-And in addition to a persona like the Weeknd’s, he has the connections to attempt it: the verses that Andre 3000 (hiccuping uncontrollably in the empty spaces to haunting effect) and Kendrick Lamar (playing around with phonetically similar words at the start and then inflecting his voice appropriately to the throes of sexual fantasy) supplies elevates both “the ends” and “goosebumps” respectively.
+And in addition to the required persona, he has the connections to attempt it: verses from Andre 3000 (hiccuping uncontrollably in the empty spaces to haunting effect) and Kendrick Lamar (playing around with phonetically similar words at the start and then inflecting his voice appropriately to the throes of sexual fantasy) elevates both “the ends” (with James Blake!?) and “goosebumps” respectively.
 (The latter of which, has the hook of the year; witness the hyped live version.)
-Elsewhere, Quavo singing the title’s words the way he does over the purple molecule moving around in “pick up the phone”; dF’s absurdly catchy beat in “guidance” are both highlights; ditto the melodic surprises within “sdp interlude” and “wonderful” (regardless of stuff like “Work it like a stripper, yeah / But you not a stripper, yeah”).
+Elsewhere, Quavo singing the title’s words the way he does over the purple molecule moving around in “pick up the phone” and dF’s absurdly catchy beat in “guidance” are both highlights; ditto the melodic surprises within “sdp interlude” and “wonderful” (regardless of stuff like “Work it like a stripper, yeah / But you not a stripper, yeah”).
 It’s a music critic’s cliche to say things like “it feels like a Nav track featuring Travis instead of the other way around” but that’s exactly how I feel about “beibs in the trap”; Travis Scott has a way of making nonsense sound great (“Strike me, indict me / Sniper, swiper”) whereas Nav just sounds like a more nasally Weeknd.
 Elsewhere, “first take” has only a few ideas in its 5-minute run-time, but all those ideas are worth hearing at least once (those ideas: the “Lady Godiva’s Operation”-like interjections in the choruses, Travis Scott’s entrance afterwards, and the segue to “pick up the phone”); I just compared a Travis Scott song to the Velvet Underground.
-My friend popped this and JEFFREY at a house party last Saturday and I realized how much I liked both: sometimes incredibly vivid night-time music.
+My friend popped this and JEFFREY at a house party last Saturday and I realized how much I liked both: sometimes incrediblyvivid night-time music.
 Good for parties too.
 Or in my recent case, small gatherings of friends at someone’s house with booze involved.

 Desiigner – New English